cnibl/DMann/README.md

 It will not work to run the scripts from another directory than the `DMann` main directory.

 # To run Pythia8 on the created LHEF
 To set up Pythia8 for running, you must first compile the main program `DMannPythia8LHE` that will be used, which is in the `DMann/Pythia` subdirectory.
 Edit the makefile to account for where ROOT and Pythia are installed on your system and run `make DMannPythia8LHE` in the `Pythia` subdirectory.
+You may have to activate the ROOT environment variables by typing in the terminal `source activate ROOTDIR/bin/thisroot.sh`.
 Then go back to the `DMann` main directory and run `python runPythia.py`.
-This will first unzip all the gzipped LHE files, which can take a rather long time.
-Then it will run pythia on all the LHEF in parallell (using the full number of cores on the computer).
+This will run pythia on all the gzipped LHEF in parallell (using the full number of cores on the computer).

-You can also simply run the `runPythia.sh` bash script to run Pythia8, however this requires that you supply the correct ROOT installation directory in the second line of that script.
+You can also simply run the `runPythia.sh` bash script to perform all the above steps and run Pythia8, however this requires that you supply the correct ROOT installation directory in the second line of that script.

 The output directory for the histogram and event files created by Pythia are placed in the folder specified by the variable `DMANN_OUTDIR` in `simSettings.py`.
+If the option `GZIP_EVTFILE` in `simSettings.py` is set to `True`, event files will be gzipped after running has finished.
+This saves a lot of space but takes time.

+For less than 100000 events, one output folder called `Pythia` is created in the `DMANN_OUTDIR` directory.
+For more than 100000 events, Pythia is run 100000 events at a time (again, not that for more than 100000 events, the number must be a multiple of 100000), and then each 100000 events gets one directory in `DMANN_OUTDIR` named as `Pythia_i` where `i` is an integer from 1 to number of events divided by 100000 (for example, 2 folders `Pythia_1` and `Pythia_2` are created if simulating 200000 events).
+The events in the respective folders can be combined since they are statistically independent (have different seeds).

 # To run Herwig7
 To be added...